A Circuit Of Ocado Robots Could Complete Your Grocery Order In Minutes

 They bring back the products and deliver them to a drop-off point on the grid.
 Then, the human workers bring together the order and prepare it for freight.
 Meanwhile, for restocking, they pick up the products from the drop-off point and disperse them to their proper containers, according to Digital Trends.

-Ocado, which is considered the world’s largest automated warehouse for grocery shopping, stated at its website that the level performance of the company could now achieve is a revolution in grocery logistics.
-It further stated that the new facility could pick a customer’s order of around 50 items in a few minutes likened to many hours at existing fulfillment centers.
+Ocado, which is considered the world’s largest automated warehouse for grocery shopping, stated on its website that the level of performance the company can now achieve is a revolution in grocery logistics.
+It further stated that the new facility could pick a customer’s order of around 50 items in a few minutes versus many hours at existing fulfillment centers.

 CTO Paul Clarke said that the concept of these robots came from the container industry, in which the shipping containers are stacked one on top of another and then moved around by cranes acting above the stacks.
 Then, Ocado management applied the concept to storage systems for grocery.